StarshipSuperjam/goodbye-world/README.md

 # goodbye-world
+Plans for the death ray.

   Build death ray.
   Point death ray at master.